WebOrigami/docs/content/pattern/index.md

 - Use a consistent model for manipulating one thing or an entire batch of things.
 - Reuse code between projects.

 You can use this pattern in your own projects without taking on any new dependencies.
-Additionally, this Map pattern serves as the foundation for the Web Origami project.
+Additionally, this Map Tree pattern serves as the foundation for the Web Origami project.
 If you use the [async-tree](/async-tree/) library, the higher-level [Origami language](/language/), or the [command-line interface](/cli/), you will find it useful to understand this foundational pattern.

-Follow the walkthrough to see how to represent and transform data using the Map pattern.
+Follow the walkthrough to see how to represent and transform data using this pattern.
 This uses JavaScript and Node.js, but you can [apply the pattern in other languages like Python](https://jan.miksovsky.com/posts/2025/10-07-python-blog).

 &nbsp;